 - Formation: Co-operative societies are formed by two or more persons but there is no stipulated maximum number of persons.

-- Ownership: Co-operative societies are owned by people with common interest.
+- Ownership: Co-operative societies are owned by people with common interests.
 This makes ownership to be restricted as some conditions must be met before one becomes a member.

-- Objective: The aim and objective of the society is to promote and advance interest of their members, by render services to them.
+- Objective: The aim and objective of the society is to promote and advance the interest of their members, by rendering services to them.

 - Management: The control management of the society is vested in an, elected committee whose members i be members of the society.